 For Bachelor students, it is required that the GOP has been passed at the time of nomination.

-Application documents are to be uploaded in the online portal of TUM Global & Alumni Office (moveon) and sent as one merged PDF to email@example.com.
-Please only submit complete applications, you will not be able to submit further documents later on.
+Application documents are to be uploaded in the online portal of TUM Global & Alumni Office (moveon) and sent as one merged PDF (incl. application form) to email@example.com:

-- Fill out TUM online application form -- use your TUM email address which contains your given name and last name, register only once with that address and fill in only one Erasmus application
+- Fill out TUM online application form.
+Use only your TUM e-mail address which contains given name and last name (firstname.lastname@example.org) and do not register with your TUM id e-mail (e.g. ga99xyz).
+Register only once with one single e-mail address.
+You can only fill in one Erasmus application.

 - Letter of motivation in English with explanations to each of the desired host institutions (you can choose up to eight).
 It can be max.
 2 pages long and should consider the following: why have you chosen the universities and the order, why the courses (especially important for Master students), why the country, why the language (if not English), why are you eligible for an exchange etc.

 - Preliminary study plan at the selected host institutions (incl. course code, course title and ECTS) –– of course you can change some of your course selection later on

 - Academic records of previous semesters, e.g. TUMonline grade report or transcript from other universities

 - Language certificate(s) for relevant teaching language(s), e.g. free DAAD certificate, individual grade report of a passed TUM language course, enrollment in a international TUM Master programm (fully-taught in English).
 Internationally recognized language certificates are accepted even if their official validity has expired.